-Google Now Launcher is one of the most widely used Android launchers.
+Google Now Launcher was one of the most widely used Android launchers.
 The launcher comes in a very stock Android look, and one of its best features, was the ability to open Google Now with just a simple right swipe.
 Most people who used Google Now Launcher, loved it for its simplicity, clean look, and ease of navigation.
-However, the widely loved Google Now Launcher will soon be discontinued.
+However, the widely loved Google Now Launcher has been discontinued and Google is now opting for the new Pixel Launcher.
 So, if you’ve been using Google Now Launcher, you should start looking for alternative launchers.
 Here are the 7 best Google Now Launcher alternatives you can try:

 1. Nova Launcher